-The Biblical justification for Palm Sunday is found in the gospel accounts.
-Sometime during the early part of the day, Jesus travels from Bethany to Bethphage.
-In the village, he mounts a colt for his travel into Jerusalem, which is a fulfillment of a Biblical Messianic prophecy (Zechariah 9:9).
-As he travels towards the city, a large crowd of people begins to gather who cry out praises to God.
-They not only cut palm tree branches to place on the road in front of Christ but also place their clothes in front of the colt (Matthew 21:1 - 9, John 12:12 -15, Mark 11:1 - 10, Luke 19:29 - 38).
+The justification for celebrating Palm Sunday is found in the gospel accounts.
+Some denominations teach that, early on a Sunday morning, Jesus left Bethany and went to Bethphage.
+In Bethphage he mounts a colt and journeys to Jerusalem, which fulfills Biblical prophecy (Zechariah 9:9).
+As he travels towards the city, a large crowd of people begin to gather and cry out praises to God.
+They place cut palm tree branches, and even their clothes, in front of the colt in honor of the great King (Matthew 21:1 - 9, John 12:12 -15).

-39. Also in the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep a feast to the LORD seven days .
-On the first day shall be a Sabbath, and on the eighth day shall be a Sabbath.
+39. Also in the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep a feast to the LORD seven days . . .

 40. And you shall take the boughs of beautiful trees for yourselves on the first day, branches of palm trees, and the boughs of thick trees, and willows of the brook.
-And you shall rejoice before the LORD your God seven days.
-(Leviticus 23:39 - 40, HBFV)
+And you shall rejoice before the LORD your God . . .
+(Leviticus 23:39 - 40, HBFV).